Research Assistant I - Systems Neurobiology Laboratory, Dr. Kay Tye

 - Previous experience as a lab technician or equivalent related experience

-- Bachelor’s degree in biological sciences or neuroscience related field
+- Bachelor’s degree in biological sciences or related field, or equivalent

 SKILLS AND ABILITIES

-- Theoretical and hands on knowledge of Neurobiological and Neural circuit techniques.
+- Theoretical and hands on knowledge of systems and behavioral neuroscience techniques

-- Skills in the operation and maintenance of various lab equipment.
+- Skill in the operation and maintenance of various lab equipment

 - Highly organized, effective at multitasking, adept at juggling changing priorities